-Video Review of How to Read a Syringe
+Review of How to Read a Syringe on YouTube

 Insulin is administered using a specific insulin syringe.
 Insulin syringes are marked in units, not milliliters (mL), because insulin is prescribed by providers in units, not mLs.
+Insulin syringes are available in two different sizes, one of which can hold 50 units and one which can hold 100 units.
 A regular syringe marked in milliliters should never be used to administer insulin.
 All insulin syringes have orange caps for quick identification, but verify the markings are in units to prevent a medication error.
 See Figure 18.3 for an image of a 50-unit insulin syringe with a white safety shield attached.

 Needles are made out of stainless steel.
 They are sterile and disposable and are available in various lengths and sizes.
 A needle is made up of the hub, shaft, and bevel.
 The hub fits onto the tip of the syringe.
 All three parts must remain sterile at all times.
 The bevel is the tip of the needle that is slanted to create a slit into the skin.
 See Figure 18.4 for an image of a bevel.

 Gauge and Length